USEPA/workshops/lessons/03_tidy_data_in_r.md

 Lastly, we might also have information spread across multiple data frames.
 This is the same concept as having multiple tables in a relational database.
 There are MANY ways to combine (aka. "join) tables like this and most of them have a `dplyr` verb implemented for them.
 We are going to focus on one, the `left_join()`.

-Let's create some data frames to work with.
+Instead of continuing with the `iris` data we will create some data frames to work with for these examples.

 ```r